glwagner/OceanTurb.jl/docs/src/basics.md

 \newcommand{\eeqs}{\end{gather}}
 ```

-# Numerical modeling of the oceanic boundary layer
+# Physics and modeling of the oceanic boundary layer

 Models for the oceanic boundary layer are partial
 differential equations that approximate the effects of

-* Atmospheric and radiative forcing;
-* Parameterization of convection due to surface cooling;
+* Internal and surface fluxes of heat, salinity, and momentum due to
-* Parameterization of mechanical mixing by mixed layer turbulence due mainly
-  to wind forcing of boundary-layer currents.
+  - absorption of incoming solar radiation;
+  - cooling by outgoing radiation;
+  - latent and sensible heat exchange with the atmosphere;
+  - evaporation and precipitation;
+  - wind forcing;
+* Vertical turbulent fluxes due to
+  - convection / gravitational instability;
+  - mechanical mixing due to wind and boundary current shear

 `OceanMixedLayerModels.jl` uses
 an implementation of atmospheric and radiative forcings that is shared